-Mature river lamprey migrate upstream into freshwater in the autumn (from October to December17).
-River lamprey ammocoetes metamorphose after three to five years in freshwater and then descend to estuarine and marine environments between July and September in smaller rivers^{Error!} Bookmark not defined.
+Mature river lamprey migrate upstream into freshwater in the autumn (from October to December18).
+River lamprey ammocoetes metamorphose after three to five years in freshwater and then descend to estuarine and marine environments between July and September in smaller rivers Error!
+Bookmark not defined.; outside of the drought permit implementation period.
 Upstream migration requires a reasonable flow of water to aid passage past natural and non-natural in-channel barriers.
 Low flows may limit upstream passage and hinder downstream passage, leaving both migratory life stages exposed to predation and ultimately a reduction in recruitment.
-The impact is therefore considered to be of low/medium magnitude, short-term, temporary and reversible between September and January The impact on river lamprey migration is therefore considered to be minor adverse in Reaches 1 and 2 and moderate adverse in Reach 3.
+The impact is therefore limited to the upstream adult migratory life stage, and is considered to be of medium magnitude, short-term, temporary and reversible.
+The impact on adult river lamprey migration is therefore considered to be moderate adverse in Reach 1 and minor adverse in Reaches 2 and 3.

-Mature sea lamprey migrate upstream into freshwater in April and May prior to spawning.
-Sea lamprey ammocoetes metamorphose after approximately five years in freshwater and then descend to marine environments between July to September18, with the greatest risks associated with the September to January period.
-The impact to the downstream migratory life stage of sea lamprey is therefore considered to be of medium magnitude, short-term, temporary and reversible.
-The impact on downstream sea lamprey migration is therefore considered to be minor adverse in Reaches 1-3.
+Mature sea lamprey migrate upstream into freshwater in April and May prior to spawning; outside of the drought permit implementation period.
+Sea lamprey ammocoetes metamorphose after approximately five years in freshwater and then descend to marine environments between July to September19, also outside of the drought permit implementation period.
+Impacts to sea lamprey are therefore considered negligible.